hosgha/Interview/Technical_Interview_Handbook.md

 **When to Choose Microservices:**

-* Multiple teams working on same product
+* Multiple teams working on same product requiring autonomy and parallel development.

-* Need for independent scaling of components
+* Need for independent scaling of components based on demand patterns and resource requirements.

-* Desire for polyglot technology stack
+* Desire for polyglot technology stack (Freedom to choose appropriate technology per component such as languages, databases, frameworks).

-* System complexity requires clear domain boundaries
+* System complexity requires clear domain boundaries (Complex system decomposed into bounded contexts with well-defined domain interfaces.)

 **When to Avoid:**